-Older military reports documenting exposure of human divers to blast exposure generally describe peak pressure exposures around 100 lb. per square inch (psi (237 dB re 1 $\mu$ Pa peak) to feel like a slight pressure or stinging sensation on skin, with no enduring effects (Christian & Gaspin, 1974).
+Older military reports documenting exposure of human divers to blasts generally describe peak pressure exposures around 100 lb. per square inch (psi) (237 dB re 1 μ Pa peak) to feel like a slight pressure or stinging sensation on skin, with no enduring effects (Christian & Gaspin, 1974).
 Around 200 psi, the shock wave felt like a blow to the head and chest.
-Data from the Lovelace Foundation experiments show instances of gastrointestinal tract contusions after exposures up to 1147 psi peak pressure, while exposures of up to 588 psi peak pressure resulted in many instances of no observed gastrointestinal tract effects.
-The lowest exposure for which slight contusions to the gastrointestinal tract were reported was 237 dB re 1 $\mu$ Pa peak.
+Data from the Lovelace Foundation experiments show instances of gastrointestinal tract contusions after exposures up to 1,147 psi peak pressure, while exposures of up to 588 psi peak pressure resulted in many instances of no observed gastrointestinal tract were reported was 237 dB re 1 μ Pa peak.
 As a vulnerable gas-containing organ, the gastrointestinal tract is vulnerable to both high peak pressure and high impulse, which may vary to differing extents due to blast exposure conditions (e.g., animal depth, distance from the charge).
-This likely explains the range of effects seen at similar peak pressure exposure levels and shows the utility of considering both peak pressure and impulse when analyzing the potential for injury due to explosives.
+This likely explains the range of effects seen at similar peak pressure exposure levels and shows the utility of considering both peak pressure and impulse when analyzing the potential for injury due to explosions.

 The ANSI Sound Exposure Guidelines (Popper et al., 2014) recommended peak pressure guidelines for sea turtle injury from explosives.
 Lacking any direct data for sea turtles, these recommendations were based on fish data.
-Of the fish data available, the working group conservatively chose the study with the lowest peak pressures associated with fish mortality to set guidelines (Hubbs & Rechnitzer, 1952).
-The guidelines did not consider the Lovelace studies discussed above.
+Of the fish data available, the working group conservatively chose the study with the lowest peak pressures associated with fish mortality to set guidelines (Hubbs & Rechnitzer, 1952), and did not consider the Lovelace studies discussed above.